itsoguz/cppSnakeGame/README.md

-Snake game, developed with c++ under linux using QT framework and OpenGL.
+Snake game, developed with C++ under Linux using QT Framework and OpenGL.
+Built using CMake.

-./qtSnake
+to start the game: ./qtSnake
+to toggle pause, press spacebar.

 ![](img/qtSnake.gif)